Yogi approved by Keira Shepherd, Certified Yoga Instructor with a 1st Class Honors in Education Studies.

 Reclined Butterfly Pose

-Reclined Butterfly Pose is one of the best prenatal yoga poses for opening the hips, relieving lower back painOpens in a new tab., and relaxation.
+Reclined Butterfly Pose is one of the best prenatal yoga poses for opening the hips, relieving lower back pain, and relaxation.
 Sit reclined at a 45-degree angle and place the soles of your feet together.
 Relax the hands to your sides or above your head, close your eyes, and stay here tuning into your breath for as long as you feel comfortable.

 If this pose causes a lot of strain in your hips, place a pillow or block under each knee to bring them slightly away from the floor.